sam-meier/homework5/README.md

 ## Description

 This simple page does the following:
-    -Displays today's date
+- Displays today's date
-    -Shows input fields of varying color
+- Shows input fields of varying color
-        *Each is colored based on its relation to the current time -Input is locally saved
+    * Each is colored based on its relation to the current time
+- Input is locally saved

 [Deployed GitHub page](link).